SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/side-panel.md

 ## My favorites

-Shows all your [favourites][8].
+Shows all your [favorites][8].

-* To view only favourites for the current screen, click the checkbox at the bottom of the side panel.
+* To view only favorites for the current screen, click the checkbox at the bottom of the side panel.
 Example: If the **Sale** screen is open, click **Sales only** to show only sales.
-* To remove favourites, select one or more favourites in the list and click **Remove**.
+* To remove favorites, select one or more favorites in the list and click **Remove**.
-* Click **Refresh** to update the list of favourites.
+* Click **Refresh** to update the list of favorites.
-* Right-click a favourite to open the context menu.
+* Right-click a favorite to open the context menu.

 ## Notepad